-Equipped with obstacle avoidance capabilities and cages to protect the propeller blades, Indoor Inspection Drones can safely navigate inside confined spaces including sewers and storage facilities, as well as investigating areas that could contain noxious and flammable gases, such as cargo holds and ballast tanks.
+Equipped with obstacle avoidance capabilities and cages to protect the propeller blades, Indoor Drones can safely navigate inside confined spaces including sewers and storage facilities, as well as investigating areas that could contain noxious and flammable gases, such as cargo holds and ballast tanks.

-Autonomous surface inspection can be carried out by Autonomous Surface Vehicles (USV) and Unmanned Surface Vehicles (USV).
+Unmanned surface inspection can be carried out by Autonomous Surface Vehicles (ASV) and Unmanned Surface Vehicles (USV).
 These are often used during natural emergencies such as floods, to assess damage to infrastructure above and below the water.
 For example USVs can be deployed to study seabed erosion around the base of bridges or other critical structures such as oil rigs or wind turbines.
 ASVs and remote controlled boats can also be used to detect illegal offshore activities such as illegal fishing, smuggling or piracy.

 Remotely Operated Vehicles (ROV) and Unmanned Underwater Vehicles (UUV) are revolutionizing previously dangerous, time consuming and expensive maritime inspections which need to be conducted below the waterline.
 ROVs are capable of carrying out crucial hull inspections, accessing for damage, defects and potentially corrosive marine life.
 They can also be used to investigate submerged and inaccessible storage tanks, underwater pipelines and offshore platforms.

-Terrestrial unmanned inspections are undertaken by the the military and within industry using robotic inspection drones and Unmanned Ground Vehicles (UGV).
+Terrestrial unmanned inspections are undertaken by the the military and within industry using robots and Unmanned Ground Vehicles (UGV).
 Designed to operate in harsh conditions and difficult terrains, rugged UGVs and inspection robots are primarily used by the military to explore potentially dangerous areas as well as conduct explosive ordnance disposal (EOD).
 They can also be deployed to monitor radioactive activity in contaminated areas such as nuclear sites and facilities.

 Industrial inspection robots are used within critical structures as part of maintenance procedures and can be fitted with sensors and cameras to detect anomalies.
 Whilst some operate using tracks, others have been developed to climb or crawl depending on the tasks they are carrying out.

-Artificial Intelligence Technology is playing an increasingly important role in unmanned and autonomous inspection.
+Artificial Intelligence Technology is playing an increasingly important role in autonomous and uncrewed inspection.
 Whilst drones are capable of accessing hard to reach, remote and dangerous locations and collating the necessary data to give an informed picture of the area, AI algorithms are being developed that will enable fast and effect image recognition – enabling the unmanned system to be able to detect and categorize various types of damage, rust, corrosion or infestation and to quickly and effectively prioritise a response and repairs.